The secret to “selling more” is just caring enough.

 1. First, four out of the top five gyms in the world for close rate specifically said they use Motivational Interviewing.
 One even said, “I don’t talk about exercise at all.”

 2. Four out of five also said they use a “Sweat Intro” as part of their process.
 It’s important to note that the workout was always used after the motivational interview, not as a “free trial,” and it was always done 1:1.
-Two-Brain clients: You can get the full No Sweat Intro and Sweat Intro options on the Roadmap: Sales Process, Milestone 1.
+Two-Brain clients: You can get the full No Sweat Intro and Sweat Intro options on the Growth ToolKit: Sales Process, Milestone 1.

 3. All five of the top closers said they have a bright, clean place to do consultations.